I. Purpose

 IV.
 Definitions

 - Montessori Specialty Program – A program that provides options following the model created by Maria Montessori.
-It is designed to address the needs and interests of students and parents/guardians beginning at the entry age of three (3) or four (4) years old by September 1 of the enrollment year.
+It is designed to address the needs and interests of students and parents/guardians beginning at the entry age of three or four years old by September 1 of the enrollment year.

 - Student Support Team (SST) – SST is a multidisciplinary team with expertise in teaching and learning, problem solving, and interventions.
 It is used when strategies and/or interventions for a student have proven unsuccessful.
-Additionally, the collaborative problem-solving processes followed by a SST promote shared ownership for student, school, and system success, and help to reduce the disproportionate identification of certain student groups for special education services.
+Additionally, the collaborative problem-solving processes followed by SST promote shared ownership for student, school, and system success, and help to reduce the disproportionate identification of certain student groups for special education services.

 V. Procedures